Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 ### Notes

-- I have included a build of the compiler and compile script.
+- I have included a build of the compiler, compile script, and built binary as this can be difficult to get set up and working.

 - This compiler does not support windows and all binaries included target Linux-x64.
 Other B compilers do exist that support windows but this code may not compile or function elsewhere.